Chikugo-Yoshii Station: Lines

-The station is served by the Kyudai Main Line and is located 26.4 km from the starting point of the line at Kurume.
+The station is served by the Kyūdai Main Line and is located 26.4 km from the starting point of the line at Kurume.
 Only local trains on the line stop at the station.

 Layout

-The station consists of two side platforms serving two tracks at grade.
+The station consists of one island platform and side platforms serving three tracks at grade.
 Two sidings branch off track 1.
-The station is a modern structure but built in a traditional Japanese style with white plaster namako walls to recall the white plaster traditional houses which are a tourist attraction in Yoshii town nearby.
+The station is a modern structure but built in a traditional Japanese style with white plaster namako walls to recall the white plaster traditional houses which are a tourist attraction in former Yoshii town nearby.
 The station building houses a waiting room and a ticket window.
 Access to the opposite side platform is by means of a footbridge.

 Management of the station has been outsourced to the JR Kyushu Tetsudou Eigyou Co., a wholly owned subsidiary of JR Kyushu specialising in station services.
 It staffs the ticket counter which is equipped with a POS machine but does not have a Midori no Madoguchi facility.

+Platforms

 History

-Japanese Government Railways (JGR) opened Chikugo-Yoshii on 24 December 1928 as the eastern terminus of a track from Kurume during the first phase of the construction of the Kyudai Main Line.
+Japanese Government Railways (JGR) opened Chikugo-Yoshii on 24 December 1928 as the eastern terminus of a track from Kurume during the first phase of the construction of the Kyūdai Main Line.
 Chikugo-Yoshii became a through-station on 11 July 1931 when the track was extended east to Chikugo-Ōishi.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, JR Kyushu took over control of the station.